MohamadYusuf/WebRx-Site/docs/observable-properties.md

 ### Working with observable-property values

+As outlined above, you invoke an observable property as a function with no arguments to read its current value.

-Unlike when accessing the value of an observable property in code, with binding-expressions there's **no need to invoke it as a function** because behind the scenes, WebRx's expression compiler will **detect** that use-case and will conveniently **dereference the property's value for you**.
+This is **unnecessary** within binding-expressions, because behind the scenes, WebRx's expression compiler will **detect** that use-case and will conveniently **dereference the property's value for you**.

-In fact you are not even allowed to the dereferencing yourself, because invoking functions is not allowed by WebRx's [binding syntax](/docs/binding-syntax.html#start).
+In fact you are not even allowed to explicitely dereference a property in a binding expression, because this would involve a function invocation which is prohibited by WebRx's [binding syntax](/docs/binding-syntax.html#start) specification.
+A rule that gets enforced by the expression compiler.

 #### Good